 All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident. -Arthur Schopenhauer

-It was estimated by The New England Journal of Medicine in 1985 that the Paleolithic diet provided approximately 400mg of vitamin C to our ancestors.
-Today the RDA is 90mg a day for adult males and 75mg a day for adult females.
+It was estimated by researchers that the Paleolithic diet provided approximately 600mg of vitamin C to our ancestors.
+Today, the RDA is 60mg a day for adult males and 75mg a day for adult females.
 Put on your thinking cap for a second and think about that.
 We had 400mg from freshly harvested plants, organ meats, and zero pollution.
 Today, most of the vitamin C is almost absent from our foods due to storage and preparation, while we have satan’s Easter basket of chemicals in the water, air, and soil.

 How Three Scientists Arrived at the Same Conclusion